 Here’s the thing, if I was slightly less lazy, I’d be on the phone with said ISP and lodge a complaint.
 I haven’t done that because, as I said, I’m lazy, and beyond that I’m reasonably sure no improvements will come of it (unless of course they manage to up-sell me to their faster service.
 In addition to being lazy, I am also cheap).
 But in this case I’m willing to just suck it up.
 I reckon I’m missing out on about 5% of my service, give or take (though a whining 8-year-old can make it seem like 25%).

 I could, I suppose, withhold 5% of my bill payment, in lieu of services not rendered, but the ISP would just carry that balance over to the next month, I might get hit with finance charges, and ultimately, my failure to pay that amount could result in my credit getting dinged, and I might end up paying more for goods and services in the form of higher interest rates as a result.

 But do the service providers of the world suffer similar consequences when they fail to deliver or, as was the case with Comcast, allegedly withhold money from a consumer?
 No. There’s no algorithm that takes this information in and translates it into a score that can impact their bottom line, as credit scores do with us.
-(You can check your free credit scores, updated monthly, on Credit.com, to see how your bottom line is being affected.)
+(You can check your free credit scores, updated every 14 days, on Credit.com, to see how your bottom line is being affected.)

 That, I believe, is one of the biggest reasons why credit seems to make people so mad: Consumers are held to one standard, and companies to another.